A process for the design team to break the 'silos', which encourages collaboration and builds trust.

 When I visited those two designers team and observed how they work and how cross-functional communication happens, I realised that the current team structure is ‘Embedded’.
 It has its advantages and disadvantages.
 It was looking at the future.
 When team size will be substantial, what’s the right structure for my team because striating right is much better than fixing problems in between.

 It’s an agency model which works in a shared studio.
 This option was out because there is hardly any collaboration with a cross-functional team.

 Another name for this structure is EPD (Engineering.
 Product and Design).
 Cross-functional collaboration is the foundation of this structure, but the problem is designers belong to a team and after some time designers feel they are“stranded on an island”.
 They feel isolated.
 In EPD it’s critical to include UX roles in the advanced planes of the project.
 Most of the product companies follow this.

 It’s a hybrid of centralised and Embedded models.
 In this design, the manager positions designers in a project based on multiple factors and designers report to a design manager.
 The designer stays in a project as long as the team needs them, and once the design is done, they come back to the design team.

-The company wasn’t just into products, Services was a significant revenue generator for them, and the team needed to work accordingly.
+The company wasn’t just into products, Services were a significant revenue generator for them, and the team needed to work accordingly.

-Twice the focus on UX: In a hybrid model, there is UX oversight from both a design manager and a product-team lead; consequently, two managers may take charge for an individual UX professional’s success and, thus, for UX in general.
+Twice the focus on UX: In a hybrid model, there is UX oversight from both a design manager and a product-team lead; consequently, two managers may take charge of an individual UX professional’s success and, thus, of UX in general.

 Improved versatility: A hybrid team is less stringent than a strictly centralized or decentralized one and can, therefore, be easily adapted to meet evolving organizational pressures or short-term, immediate needs.